Multimodal-Language-Department-MPI-NL/MediaPipe_keypoints_extraction/README.md

 # MediaPipe Pose & Holistic Analysis for Multimodal Interaction Research

+> Attribution: Use the script prepared for the focus group session.
+Attribute to this Envision Box module: [Module](https://www.envisionbox.org/embedded_MergingMultimodal_inPython.html)

 A comprehensive tutorial for extracting human pose landmarks using Google's MediaPipe library, specifically designed for **multimodal interaction research** and gesture analysis.

 ## 🔬 Research Context